By Laura Hill

 Where To Buy

 Tannen sells his Twin Forks Farm bread at the Franklin Farmers’ Market during its open season.
-It’s also available year round at the Whole Foods locations in Cool Springs and Green Hills, The Produce Place on Murphy Road in Nashville and Lazzaroli Pasta in Nashville’s Germantown neighborhood.
-For more info, call (931) 729-9745 or visit www.twinforksfarm.com.
+It’s also available year round at the Whole Foods locations in Cool Springs and Green Hills, both Turnip Truck locations in Nashville, the Produce Place on Murphy Road in Nashville, Nutrisha in Nashville, Fresh Harvest in Thompson’s Station, Dr. Schrock’s in Dickson and Centerville Marketplace in Centerville.
+For more info, call (931) 729-9745 or visit their Facebook page.